 Are you confused about all the claims around LED horticultural lighting?
 We hear a lot of questions regarding LEDs such as Are LEDs as good as HID lighting?, I don’t trust that LEDs will perform as well as my HID lighting, or How will transitioning from HPS to LED affect my crop?
 With so many new horticultural LED companies popping up it can be hard to filter fact from fiction.
 As manufacturers of horticultural lighting for almost 40 years, we have a lot of experience working with growers in a variety of horticultural applications including LED (light emitting diode) luminaires.
-As a producer of both HID (high intensity discharge) and LED technologies we are not biased towards either technology, and will give our honest opinion for your application.
+As a producer of both HID (high-intensity discharge) and LED technologies we are not biased towards either technology, and will give our honest opinion for your application.
 In this article, we hope to debunk some LED myths and paint a clearer picture of the present reality of LED grow light technology.

 While LEDs may still seem new to the horticultural lighting market, we have worked with many growers over the last few years who successfully use LED luminaires for growing.
 Such as licensed producer RedeCan Pharm who utilize them in their vegetative growing areas, hydroponic tomato grower SoulFood Greenhouse and leafy green grower DeGoede Farms.
 These growers demonstrate just how LEDs can contribute to high yielding, high quality produce.
-Their success is based on many things – including a well-designed light plan and having dialed in environmental controls.
+Their success is based on many things – including a well-designed light plan and having dialled-in environmental controls.

 Below we have outlined some of the things we commonly hear from growers.
 We also demonstrate just how far LED luminaires have come in terms of light output, efficiencies and spectral distribution along with showcasing real-world applications in the horticultural industry.